 Landscape photography is one of the most popular disciplines in our industry, and it’s not hard to see why.
 Getting started is incredibly simple.
 Just go outside, find an outdoor scene that speaks to you, and shoot it.
-Minimal gear, no need for models or other people, just you and your camera.
-Sounds wonderful doesn’t it?

 Let’s discuss twelve tips to vastly improve your landscape photography, and get you on a level playing field.